-The emergence of Flemingsberg is an important element of Stockholm's development.
+The emergence of Flemingsberg is an important element of the development of Stockholm.
 Well-established institutions such as Karolinska Institutet and Södertörn University have, with political will, laid the foundations here for developing the area.
-With excellent transport links, a growing business cluster. expanded services and more housing, there are opportunities to even out the regional imbalance between Stockholm's northern and southern parts.
+With excellent transport links, a growing business cluster, expanded services and more housing, there are opportunities to even out the regional imbalance between Stockholm's northern and southern parts.